Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 24 projects expected to impact the region.
-Notable initiatives include Gooding Drive Commercial Precinct, Merrimac Green Residential Development, SkyRidge Living Estate, and Merrimac Community Sports Hub.
-The following list outlines those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 24 projects likely impacting the area.
+Key projects include Gooding Drive Commercial Precinct, Merrimac Green Residential Development, Merrimac Community Sports Hub, and Merrimac State School Modernisation.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.